-Filing Requirements: As of January 1, 2016 No Tax Due Reports must be filed electronically.
+Filing Requirements: No Tax Due Reports must be filed electronically.
 A taxable entity, including a combined group, qualifies to file the No Tax Due Report when any of the five statements shown in Item 1 through Item 5 are true.
 Blacken the circle for each true statement.